TirousCoded/TAUL/docs/language/lexical conventions.md

 2. If it appears as the right value of a character range (ie. the *Y* in `X-Y`.)

-3. If it appears as the escape sequence `\x2d`.
+3. If it appears as the escape sequence `\x2d` (or the equivalent 16- or 32-bit version.)

 ```
 [-a-z]          <- contains - and all lowercase latin alphabet characters
 [a--]           <- contains a, -, and all characters between them
 [a\x2dz]        <- contains a, z, and -
 ```

 Individual characters and character ranges may be used together.

 ```
 [a-f123g-l_ef]  <- contains a through f, 1, 2, 3, g through l, _, e and f
 ```

-Charsets may contain duplicates.
+Charsets may contain multiple instances of a given character being added to it.

 The following charsets are equivalent: